jendobes/jendobes.github.io/_posts/2018-02-21-mistakes_are_good_the_cli_ruby_gem_project.markdown

 ---
 layout: post
 title:      "Mistakes are good: the CLI Ruby Gem Project"
-date:       2018-02-21 19:15:15 +0000
+date:       2018-02-21 14:15:16 -0500
 permalink:  mistakes_are_good_the_cli_ruby_gem_project
 ---

 Daily Phrases ruby gem: my first coding project that is 100% really truly mine.
-I love it and it is my baby.
-And just like an infant it drove me insane and I sometimes secretly wished I hadn’t created it in the first place.
+I love it even though it drove me absolutely insane for 72 hours.

 My gem scrapes web pages to provide a daily phrase in 15 different languages along with an English translation.
 This seemed simple enough, and in the beginning it was.
 I spent two blissful days writing the structure and CLI of my gem, using stubs as the output.
 I was feeling confident and accomplished right up to building my scraper method.
 Then I was just flat out angry.
 NOTHING worked.